Do you hear that?

 You spend your days helping him to make sense of, and feel safer in, his world.

-Brushing his body every 2 hours, doing joint compression exercises, assuaging his need to sink his teeth into everything by giving him chewy tubes, letting him roll on a huge ball, and crash into a mountain of supersized pillows, and jump endlessly on a small trampoline.
+Brushing his body, joint compression exercises, assuaging his need to sink his teeth into everything by giving him chewy tubes, letting him roll on a huge ball, and crash into a mountain of supersized pillows, and jump endlessly on a small trampoline.

 And at 3, he is now diagnosed with ADHD.
 And the doctors offer you their prescription pads.
 And you refuse.
 How could a 3 year-old articulate to you if medicine was making him uncomfortable?

-And so consumed are you with his needs, so absolutely drained, that he is 4 years old by the time you even think about having another child.
-And your body betrays you, and says, “No.”
+And so consumed are you with his needs, so absolutely drained, that he is 4 years old and you realize another child is out of the question.

 You live with that guilt forever.